liujiaruirz/EZParking/README.md

 #### To run the product:
 1. install and start postgresql ('brew install postgresql' and 'brew services start postgresql' for Mac Users)
 2. bundle install
-3. rake db:drop (If repo previous downloaded)
+3. rake db:drop (If you have previous run the app)
 4. rake db:create
 5. rake db:migrate
+6. rake db:seed (to add initial records)
-6. rails server
+7. rails server
 #### To test the product:
 1. bundle exec cucumber
 2. bundle exec rspec